The process of becoming a certified personal trainer

 Do you prefer working one-on-one or in a crowd?
 In a gym, you can work either with a single client or a group of individuals.
 The difference between a group fitness instructor and a personal trainer is pretty clear.
 While both are great career choices, you have to select one.
 Your choice boils down to personal preference.
 If you’re avid, you can do both!
 However, you have to be certified in one first, before pursuing the other.
 Note that costs are involved.
 Make sure you choose a speciality that best suits your career and goals.

-Certification programs are costly.
+Certification programs are costly like the one offered through Drench Fitness.
 Prices vary depending on the bundle you buy.
 The cost increases when you include flash cards, textbooks and practice tests in your study package.
 Though these packages are expensive, they’re worth the investment.
 If you’re tight on money, look for sponsorship or study while working.

 Exams are around the corner.
 So prepare up front.
 Set out a study plan and follow it.
 Read at least every day.
 When the test date comes, you’ll be prepared and relaxed.
 Some certifying bodies have online portals with educational materials.
 Take advantage of that.
 Also, consult other personal trainers who have recently done the exams.
 Their input can sharpen your knowledge.